OWN: empowering consumers to choose the right period products

 Reflect flow: evaluates the product across criteria

-The End-to-End Journey
+The End-to-End Experience

 Concept testing with 3 users who match our target user profile